scotentSD/international/_posts/2019-11-12-ScotExport.md

 - Globalscot sentiment

 **What we discovered**
-- People have a reasonably high awareness of Globalscot (in this audience)
+- People have a reasonably high awareness of GlobalScot (in this audience)
-- They are not allways accurate in what they think GlobalScot is
+- They are not always accurate in what they think GlobalScot is
 - They often hear about GlobaScot through existing SDI interactions
-- Actual useage levels are quite flows
+- Actual usage levels are quite flows
 - People find it takes a long time to Accessibility
-- QUOTE -  **It is a very manual process**
+- QUOTE **It is a very manual process**
 - People only use the website when they want to use the network.
 (Earlier access might have prepared them better)
 - The web site appears dated
-- QUOTE -  **It looks like a 10 year old website**
+- QUOTE **It looks like a 10 year old website**

 <!--more-->